up42/up42-py/docs/webhooks.md

 ## See notification events

-You can set up webhooks to receive notifications in the following cases:

-- **Job status updates.** Every time a job changes its status.
-- **Order status updates.** When a new order has been completed — successfully or not.
+You can set up webhooks to receive notifications when a new order has been completed — successfully or not.

 ```python
 events = up42.get_webhook_events()